Background: The IAMC timeseries scenario data format¶

 The reason for that implementation is that pandas does not work as expected with ‘nan’ in some situations (see here and here).
 Therefore, enforcing that there are no ‘nan’s in an IamDataFrame ensures that pyam has a clean dataset on which to operate.

-The ‘variable’ index describes the type of information represented
+The ‘variable’ column (or coordinate) describes the type of information represented

 in the specific timeseries.

 The variable implements a “semi-hierarchical” structure

 | character (pipe, not l or i) to indicate the depth.

 Variable names (should) follow a structure

 Semi-hierarchical means that a hierarchy can be imposed, e.g., one can enforce